Generic Name: daptomycin

 Cubicin Dosage and Administration

-Cubicin should be administered intravenously either by injection over a two (2) minute period or by infusion over a thirty (30) minute period.
+Administer the appropriate volume of the reconstituted Cubicin RF (concentration of 50 mg/mL) to adult patients intravenously either by injection over a two (2) minute period or by intravenous infusion over a thirty (30) minute period. [see Dosage and Administration (2.2, 2.6)].

-Cubicin 4 mg/kg should be administered intravenously in 0.9% sodium chloride injection once every 24 hours for 7 to 14 days.
+Administer Cubicin RF 4 mg/kg to adult patients intravenously once every 24 hours for 7 to 14 days.

-Cubicin 6 mg/kg should be administered intravenously in 0.9% sodium chloride injection once every 24 hours for 2 to 6 weeks.
+Administer Cubicin RF 6 mg/kg to adult patients intravenously once every 24 hours for 2 to 6 weeks.
 There are limited safety data for the use of Cubicin for more than 28 days of therapy.
-In the Phase 3 trial, there were a total of 14 patients who were treated with Cubicin for more than 28 days.
+In the Phase 3 trial, there were a total of 14 adult patients who were treated with Cubicin for more than 28 days.

-The recommended dosage regimen for patients with creatinine clearance (CLCR) <30 mL/min, including patients on hemodialysis or continuous ambulatory peritoneal dialysis (CAPD), is 4 mg/kg (cSSSI) or 6 mg/kg (S. aureus bloodstream infections) once every 48 hours (Table 1).
-When possible, Cubicin should be administered following the completion of hemodialysis on hemodialysis days [see Warnings and Precautions (5.2, 5.7), Use in Specific Populations (8.6), and Clinical Pharmacology (12.3)].
+No dosage adjustment is required in adult patients with creatinine clearance (CLCR) greater than or equal to 30 mL/min.
+The recommended dosage regimen for Cubicin RF in adult patients with CLCR less than 30 mL/min, including adult patients on hemodialysis or continuous ambulatory peritoneal dialysis (CAPD), is 4 mg/kg (cSSSI) or 6 mg/kg (S. aureus bloodstream infections) once every 48 hours (Table 2).
+When possible, Cubicin RF should be administered following the completion of hemodialysis on hemodialysis days [see Warnings and Precautions (5.2, 5.8), Use in Specific Populations (8.6), and Clinical Pharmacology (12.3)].

 |cSSSI||S. aureus Bloodstream Infections|

-Cubicin is supplied in single-use vials, each containing 500 mg daptomycin as a sterile, lyophilized powder.
-The contents of a Cubicin vial should be reconstituted, using aseptic technique, to 50 mg/mL as follows:
+Cubicin RF is supplied in single-dose vials, each containing 500 mg daptomycin as a sterile, lyophilized powder.
+The contents of a Cubicin RF vial should be reconstituted, using aseptic technique, to 50 mg/mL as follows:

-- Slowly transfer 10 mL of 0.9% sodium chloride injection through the center of the rubber stopper into the Cubicin vial, pointing the transfer needle toward the wall of the vial.
+- Transfer 10 mL of Sterile Water for Injection or Bacteriostatic Water for Injection through the center of the rubber stopper into the Cubicin RF vial.
+Use a beveled sterile transfer needle that is 21 gauge or smaller in diameter, pointing the transfer needle toward the wall of the vial.

-- Gently rotate or swirl the vial contents for a few minutes, as needed, to obtain a completely reconstituted solution.
+- Rotate or swirl the vial contents for a few minutes, as needed, to obtain a completely reconstituted solution.

 Parenteral drug products should be inspected visually for particulate matter prior to administration.